 My first novel, The Minotaur Takes a Cigarette Break, grew out of a poem by the same title that came to me, almost complete, as I was walking across a bridge over the Iowa River, on my way home from posing nude for a roomful of undergraduate art students.
-The novel helped me earn a National Endowment for the Arts Fellowship for Fiction in 2002, went on to be translated into 8 languages, was recently released as an Audio Book by Neil Gaiman Productions.
+That was 1992.
+I’ve been in the company of that horny beast since.
+The novel got me a National Endowment for the Arts Fellowship for Fiction in 2002, went on to be translated into 8 languages, was released as an Audio Book by Neil Gaiman Productions.

 There’s much more on this website, if you’re willing to poke around.
 If not, thanks for visiting anyway.